 Opportunity

-In B2B sales development, an Opportunity is a qualified potential deal in your CRM that has a defined need, budget, and buying process, and is actively being worked by sales.
-It sits downstream from leads and SQLs, includes forecast data like value and close date, and represents a concrete chance to generate revenue if nurtured and advanced through the sales pipeline effectively.
+An opportunity is a qualified potential deal that has a defined need, budget, and buying process and is actively being worked toward a sale.
+In B2B sales development, an opportunity lives in your CRM downstream from leads and SQLs, includes forecast data like value and close date, and represents a concrete chance to generate revenue if nurtured and advanced through the sales pipeline effectively.

 In B2B sales development, an Opportunity is a specific, qualified potential deal that has moved beyond initial interest into an active buying conversation.
-In most CRMs, an Opportunity is created when an account meets your ideal customer profile (ICP), has a defined problem you can solve, and shows real intent to evaluate or purchase-often after an SDR successfully books and qualifies a discovery meeting.
+In most CRMs, an Opportunity is created when an account meets your ideal customer profile (ICP), has a defined problem you can solve, and shows real intent to evaluate or purchase, often after an SDR successfully books and qualifies a discovery meeting.

 Opportunities differ from leads and SQLs because they are tied to an estimated deal value, forecasted close date, and a defined stage in the pipeline (e.g., Discovery, Proposal, Negotiation).
 This structure lets sales leaders track how many deals exist at each stage, how quickly they move, and what percentage ultimately close.
-Benchmarks suggest that roughly 30-40% of sales-qualified leads (SQLs) move into the opportunity stage, making this a critical conversion point for SDR teams.usermaven.com
+Benchmarks suggest that roughly 30-40% of sales-qualified leads (SQLs) move into the opportunity stage, making this a critical conversion point for SDR teams.

 Opportunities matter because they are the core unit of revenue forecasting and pipeline management.
-Most B2B organizations track opportunity-to-customer win rates (often 20-30% on average, with 35%+ considered world-class) to understand whether their sales process is healthy and whether current pipeline is sufficient to hit quota.convertify.com SDR and AE performance, marketing effectiveness, and even pricing strategy are often evaluated through how efficiently opportunities are created, advanced, and closed.
+Most B2B organizations track opportunity-to-customer win rates (often 20-30% on average, with 35%+ considered world-class) to understand whether their sales process is healthy and whether current pipeline is sufficient to hit quota.
+SDR and AE performance, marketing effectiveness, and even pricing strategy are often evaluated through how efficiently opportunities are created, advanced, and closed.

 Historically, opportunities were static records used mainly for high-level forecasting.
 Modern sales organizations treat them as dynamic, data-rich objects.
 Tools like Salesforce and HubSpot Sales Hub log every email, call, meeting, and stakeholder, while revenue intelligence platforms analyze opportunity health based on multithreading, activity levels, and buying signals.
 This shift has made opportunity management a cross-functional concern involving SDRs, AEs, RevOps, and marketing.